renovatebot/renovate/docs/development/issue_labeling.md

 Add a label `needs reproduction` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.
 Add the label `reproduced` once there is a public reproduction.

-QUESTION: When/who should use the `help wanted` label?
+Add the label `help wanted` to indicate that we need the original poster or someone else do some work or it is unlikely to get done.

 ### Miscellaneous